-Morita: I am going to IED Turin now. (→IED Torino)
+Morita: I am a student of IED Turin now. (→IED Torino)

 IED actually has several campuses in other cities such as Milan, in Spain, and Brazil.
 However, the IED Turin where I am going is famous for car design.
 I think, it is largely a result of the place where is headquarters to major auto companies such as Fiat.
 I am a sophomore in a major of Transportation Design.

-C: I wouvld like to move on to the next question, the process for studying abroad.
+C: I would like to move on to the next question to ask the process for studying abroad.
 But before that, I want to hear about your background.
 Can you tell me where you are from?

 M: I was born and raised in Tokyo, Japan.
 This is not the first time to study abroad for me.
-I had a 2 weeks study program in New Zealand when I was a junior high school student.
-This experience had left me with a curious for foreign countries, and I also went to a school in the United States for one year during my high school.
+I had a 2 weeks study program in New Zealand when I was a junior high school student, and this experience had left me with curiosity for foreign countries.
+I also went to a school in the United States for one year during my high school.

 C: Why did you go to the United States?